GertValiakhmetov/rsschool-devops-course-tasks/README.md

 - Define and apply IAM permission policies for this role, also add `AmazonDynamoDBFullAccess` IAM permission to have access for operations under dynamoDB lock table.
 10. Create github workflow:
 - Define init, check, plan and apply jobs.
-Also cash all needed resources.
+Also cache all needed resources.